 Dr Adediran looked surprised.
 She asked Abedo, “Do you want to keep this pregnancy Mrs Badmus?
 I thought you said it might cause some difficulties in your relationship with your husband.”

-Abedo still looked expressionless at her doctor and said, “Doctor I am keeping this baby.”
+Abedo, still looking expressionless at her doctor, took in a deep breath and said, “Doctor I am keeping this baby.”
 She repeated, “So what are my options?”

 Dr Adediran proceeded to explain Abedo’s options to her.
 She advised that it was better to remove the coil as soon as possible to reduce complications such as miscarriage and preterm labour.
 She would have to conduct another internal exam, a more detailed one to do this.
 She also said she might not be successful in removing the coil.
 Dr Adediran said removing the coil immediately did not eliminate the possibility that she could have a miscarriage but there was a relatively smaller risk compared to if the coil was left in.